 Gloves of the Growling Underdog

-The Gloves of the Growling Underdog give you Advantage on your Attack Rolls when you are surrounded by 2 or more foes.
+The Gloves of the Growling Underdog give you Advantage on your Attack Rolls when you are surrounded by 2 or more foes in combat.
 Advantage means that you will roll 2 dice for your Attack Roll and use the one that rolled with the highest number, considerably improving your chances of a good roll.
 You also get a +1 bonus to Strength Saving Throws.
 These gloves can be looted from Dror Ragzlin’s treasure crates in the Shattered Sanctum.

 Boots of Genial Striding